himanshuii10/MXPERT/README.md

 <b> Objective: </b><br>
 Develop a system to efficiently match experts to interview panels, optimizing selection through automated scoring and AI-driven insights.<br><br>

+PS- While creating a new account, password must be of 6 digits atleast.